Why does Colombia have so many street-children?

 The background to the Colombian street-children is a complicated one, and it affects children of all ages.
 Whenever a child leaves his or her home, there is aways a specific, individual cause, but there are also some ‘general’ causes, which reoccur again and again and it is worth looking at these.

 First, however, it is necessary to dispose of the myth that the problem of street-children in Colombia is the result of an exploding birth-rate in a mainly Roman Catholic country.
-According to the Total Fertility Rate figures supplied by the United Nations, in the period from 2005 to 2010 Colombia wasranked 109th out of 195 countries, with an average of 2.22 children per woman of child-bearing years.
+According to the Total Fertility Rate figures supplied by the United Nations, in the period from 2005 to 2010 Colombia was ranked 109th out of 195 countries, with an average of 2.22 children per woman of child-bearing years.
 In comparison, women in the three countries at the top of the list had an average of more than 7 children each.
 The United States was ranked 126th, with an average of 2.05 children per woman; and the United Kingdom was ranked 148th, with an average of 1.82 children per woman.

 Although the surface area of Colombia is about 4.6 times that of the United Kingdom, it has a population of only about 45,000,000,whereas that of the United Kingdom is about 61,000,000.
 Colombia is certainly not over-populated, and the rapid, well-established and continuing decline in the birth-rate there is an alarming trend which may well result in a future “demographic winter”, with more and more elderly people being supported by fewer and fewer young ones.
-It would therefore be a great mistake to imagine that the problem of street-children in Colombia has been caused by its citizens having had too many children.
+So, it would be a great mistake to imagine that the problem of street-children in Colombia has been caused by its citizens having had too many children.

 So, what are the pressures that force children onto the streets?

 In 1948 a period of virtual civil war known as La Violencia (The Violence) started in Bogotá and quickly spread to the countryside.
 Various groups of guerrillas were formed and more than 300,000 people were killed.
 Although La Violencia officially ended in 1953, it started a movement of thousands of peasants from their lands into the cities, and this migration has never stopped.
 In the 1970s various paramilitary groups were formed and fighting between them and the guerrillas often took place in the country areas, with the peasants being caught inbetween.
 In the 1980s and 1990s there were many massacres, forcing even more peasants to flee to the cities.
 Other families found themselves threatened by groups of guerrillas or paramilitarias and forced, often at the end of a gun, to leave their homes.
 Many experienced the loss of their children, particularly girls, as they were taken for forced military service by guerrilla or paramilitary groups.
 Many were injured or killed by the mines laid to protect the drug crops and destroy the army.
-This, plus the continuing war against drugs, has forced many thousands of refugees to flee from the countryside into the cities and still it goes on.
+This, plus the continuing war against drugs, has forced many thousands of refugees to flee from the countryside into the cities.

 Shanty-town in Medellín—-home to some of those displaced by the violence.